-At some point in 1942, the Japanese had the POWs do a registration so they would have an idea of how many men were in the camp.
-When Bernard registered he was counted as POW I-07677 which became his POW number in the Philippines.
+From September to December, the Japanese had the POWs do a registration so they would have an idea of how many men were in the camp.
+When Bernard registered he was counted as POW 1-07677 which became his POW number in the Philippines.
 He also indicated that he was a school teacher before being drafted.
-The card also showed he was assigned to Barracks 19 in the camp.
-There is also a handwritten number A-215 on the card, but its meaning is not known.
-This is not unique to his card because similar numbers appear on the POW cards of other men.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.

 Fr.
-Bruttenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12.
+Antonio Bruddenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12.
 There was also medicine and books for the POWs.
-The POWs started a major clean-up of the camp on November 14 and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
+The POWs started a major clean-up of the camp on November 14th and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
 Pvt.
-Peeter Lankianuskas was shot while attempting to escape on November 16.
+Peter Lankianuskas was shot while attempting to escape on November 16th.
 Two other POWs were put on trial by the Japanese for aiding him.
 One man received 20 days in solitary confinement while the other man received 30 days in solitary confinement.
 Pvt.
-Donald K. Russell, on November 20, was caught trying to reenter the camp at 12:30 A.M.
-He had left the camp at 8:30 P.M. and secured a bag of canned food by claiming is he was a guerrilla.
-He was executed in the camp cemetery at 12;30 P.M. on November 21.
-The Japanese gave out a large amount of old clothing – that came from Manila – to the POWs on November 22.
-On November 23, the Japanese wanted to start a farm and needed 750 POWs to do the initial work on it.
+Donald K. Russell, on November 20th, was caught trying to reenter the camp at 12:30 A.M.
+He had left the camp at 8:30 P.M. and secured a bag of canned food by claiming he was a guerrilla.
+He was executed in the camp cemetery at 12;30 P.M. on November 21st.
+The Japanese gave out a large amount of old clothing – that came from Manila – to the POWs on November 22nd.
+On November 23rd, the Japanese wanted to start a farm and needed 750 POWs to do the initial work on it.
 It was noted that there were only 603 POWs healthy enough to work.